RFQ State Machine

 - when you exit a state

-- upon transition, if you have different behavior to implement for different transitions leading to a same state
+- upon transition, if you have different behaviour to implement for different transitions leading to a same state

 I tend to apply actions upon entry into a state and use the other variants only in specific scenarios.